Last Updated: June 16th, 2026

 Hampton Roads and Coastal Virginia

-Hampton Roads should see steady demand supported by military and port-related industries, but the market may be more cost-sensitive because the true cost of ownership is front and center for coastal buyers.
+Hampton Roads is seeing steady demand supported by military installations including Naval Station Norfolk and port-related industries, and the market is more cost-sensitive

 - Insurance costs and coverage rules (not just premiums—what’s excluded)